jpuka/mushi-identifier/README.md

 This roadmap provides a quick overview of the project development stage.
 The roadmap will be updated as the project progresses.

-_About this: For a larger project with multiple developers I would use a proper project management environment that links the roadmap to issues/commits.
-For this project, I find that having the roadmap here is sufficient and easiest for the readers._
+_About this: Since this project is at a very early stage, and I'm the only developer, I just put the roadmap here where it's easy to see.
+If the project ever gets more developers, I might start using a project management environment that links the roadmap to issues/commits._

 ### Data